…and the Art of Asking

 Sometimes, questions do not provide us with answers we expected.
 We may find several solutions, and we have no criteria to select the correct.
 In those early days (before the official onset of science in the mid-sixteenth century) the ground rules of scientific working found their early inspirations in nature and the existence of a creator god.

 Then, Monk Wilhelm von Ockham formulated a rule, still applied today, known as Ockham’s razor (it cuts sharply between available solutions): “Simpler explanations are, all other things being equal, generally better than more complex ones.”
-And the other fundamental rule of science states: “A hypothesis (notion, idea, thought, explanation) is (under certain circumstances) accepted as being true until disproved…” …and then replaced by the disproving matter.
+And the other fundamental rule of science states: “A hypothesis (a notion, idea, thought, explanation) is (under certain circumstances) accepted as being true until disproved…” …and then replaced by the disproving matter.

 During the next half millennium, more often than not, scientific truth has been built on accepted hypotheses, which were later discarded.
 More truth has turned untrue than there exists.
 All scientific truth has in it fallibility, which does not stop us applying it and produce all sorts of working apparatus, which keep on working even after the underlying scientific principle has been disproved.
 Why?
 Should they not all stop, suddenly?